Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Differences from conventional band insulators

 To elucidate the unconventional nature of the electronic modes induced by spin and charge perturbations in strongly correlated insulators, the spectral features of conventional band insulators are reviewed in Sec. \ref{sec:U0HMPAM} for comparison.
 Since the emergence of these electronic modes reflects spin-charge separation in strongly correlated insulators, Sec. \ref{sec:SCsep1Dmetal} first reviews spin-charge separation in interacting metals on a chain and points out that it is not well-defined in terms of the spectral-weight distribution of electronic excitation.
 Section \ref{sec:SCinsulator} then explains spin-charge separation in strongly correlated insulators.

-In Sec. \ref{sec:relationDISSCsep}, the relation between doping-induced ingap electronic modes and spin-charge separation of strongly correlated insulators is clarified.
-Section \ref{sec:relationMISSCsep} discusses the relation between magnetization-induced ingap electronic modes and spin-charge separation.
+In Sec. \ref{sec:relationDISSCsep}, the relation between doping-induced in-gap electronic modes and spin-charge separation of strongly correlated insulators is clarified.
+Section \ref{sec:relationMISSCsep} discusses the relation between magnetization-induced in-gap electronic modes and spin-charge separation.

 Implications of this study are described in Sec. \ref{sec:implications}.